 Winter Park + Copper Mountain

-Winter Park + Maryjane – Just before The Eisenhower Tunnel on I-70 hang a right on 40 and head over Berthoud Pass, soon you will find yourself in beautiful Winter Park.
-Locals love Winter Park/Mary Jane for the great terrain and lack of traffic and crowds.
-You can stay at the resort next to the mountain or down the road in town.
-With free parking and buses, it’s easy to stay in town rather than the resort.
-Winter Park is definitely a quieter town but does have a great live music venue that is always bumping.
-Lift Ticket deals here.
+Just before the Eisenhower Tunnel on I-70, hang a right on 40, and head over Berthoud Pass, soon you will find yourself in beautiful Winter Park.
+Locals love Winter Park + Maryjane for the beautiful terrain that lacks traffic and crowds.
+You can either stay at the resort next to the mountain or down the road in town.
+With free parking and buses, it’s easy to stay local rather than the resort.
+Winter Park is definitely a quieter town but has a fun live music venue, which is always bumping.
+Explore deals for lift ticket here.

 3+ Hours but Worth the Drive…

-Steamboat Springs – Located three hours from Denver this resort is the furthest north of all the Colorado Ski Resorts.
-Steamboat boast great tree skiing and “Champaign Powder” without terribly steep terrain.
-You can stay in the ski village or in the town about three miles from the resort.
+Located three hours from Denver, this resort is the furthest north Colorado ski resort.
+Steamboat Springs boasts great tree skiing and “Champagne Powder” without terribly steep terrain.
+You can either stay in the ski village or town about three miles from the resort.

-Aspen Mountain, known as Ajax is in the middle of downtown.
-Aspen Highlands, Buttermilk and Snowmass are all a drive or bus ride away.
+Aspen Mountain, known as Ajax, is in the middle of downtown.
+Aspen Highlands, Buttermilk, and Snowmass are a drive or bus ride away.
 The town of Aspen is actually quite large, so you will most likely need a car to get around.
-The town is filled with world-class shopping, restaurants and night clubs.
-If you can catch a show at the world famous Belly Up – do!
+It is filled with world-class shopping, restaurants, and nightclubs.
+If you can catch a show at the famous Belly Up – do!
 This tiny venue is amazing.